Cart 0

 What is Project Zug?

 Project Zug is an online learning platform that connects Jewish learners worldwide for text-based study in havruta or small groups.
 Project Zug courses are designed for pairs (zug means “pair” in Hebrew).
 Choose your own learning partner or let us match you.
 Prefer group learning?
 Gather a small group and dive into rich discussions together!
+Project Zug’s diverse offerings cover a wide range of topics, from Talmud and Tanakh to Jewish ethics and spirituality, all taught by fantastic educators.
+You are also welcome to participate in any of Project Zug’s course offerings.

 This partnership is FREE for Sinai and community members.
 Registration is required.